Learning to Predict Gradients for Semi-Supervised Continual Learning: Problem Set-Up

 \section{Problem Set-Up}

-The training process of supervised learning methods generally requires a training dataset { $D_{tr}=\{(x_{i},y_{i})\}_{i=1}^{i}$} that consists of samples { $s_{i} = (x_{i},y_{i})$}, where $x_{i}\in \mathcal{X}$ represents a feature vector and $y_{i}\in \mathcal{Y}$ represents a target vector, where $\mathcal{Y}$ is the target label space.
+The training process of supervised learning methods generally requires a training dataset { $D_{tr}=\{(x_{i},y_{i})\}_{i=1}^{i}$} that consists of samples { $s_{i} = (x_{i},y_{i})$}, where $x_{i}\in \mathcal{X}$ represents a sample and $y_{i}\in \mathcal{Y}$ represents a target vector, where $\mathcal{Y}$ is the target label space.
 The samples presumably are identically and independently distributed variables that follow a fixed underlying distribution $\mathcal{D}$ \cite{Lopez_NIPS_2017}.
 With all samples, supervised learning methods attempt to find a model { $f: \mathcal{X} \xrightarrow{\theta} \mathcal{Y}$} to map feature vectors to the target vectors, where $\theta$ are the parameters of $f$.
-In contrast to supervised learning, supervised continual learning is more human-like and will observe the continuum of data
+In contrast to supervised learning, SCL is more human-like and will observe the continuum of data

 where $t_{i}$ indicates the $i$-th task and $\mathcal{T}$ is a set of tasks.
 A task is a specific learning problem.
-Different from supervised learning, which has a fixed distribution, each task is associated with an underlying distribution in the supervised continual learning setting.
-The supervised continual learning models are defined as { $f: \mathcal{X} \times \mathcal{T} \xrightarrow{\theta} \mathcal{Y}$}.
-Correspondingly, the loss of supervised continual learning is defined as
+Different from supervised learning, which has a fixed distribution, each task is associated with an underlying distribution in the SCL setting.
+The SCL models are defined as { $f: \mathcal{X} \times \mathcal{T} \xrightarrow{\theta} \mathcal{Y}$}.
+Correspondingly, the loss of SCL is defined as

 where $f(\cdot; \theta)$ is simplified as $f_{\theta}(\cdot)$.
 With the loss function $\ell$ and a training sample $(x_{i},t_{i},y_{i})$, the gradient can be computed, \ie~{ $\frac{\partial \ell}{\partial z_{i}} \frac{\partial z_{i}}{\partial \theta}$}, where { $z_{i} = f_{\theta}(x_{i}, t_{i})$}.
 Typically, $\ell$ is the cross entropy loss in the classification task.
 Note that we follow the convention of classification literature \cite{Krizhevsky_NIPS_2012,He_CVPR_2016,Tan_ICML_2019} to define the input of $\ell$ as logits $z$ and ground-truth labels $y$, instead of predicted labels and ground-truth labels.
 Finally, the model is updated with the computed gradient, that is,